sentient-agi/werewolf-template/README.md

 ```
 python multirunner.py --games 5 --port 14002
 ```
 We recommend sticking to ports above 14000.
+Note that if you change the port, to view the game in the hydrogen messenger client UI, you need to change the port number after localhost in the homserver url.